Fall Camping Destinations: Cozy Spots to Embrace Autumn’s Magic

 - Fire starter

-- S’mores supplies (yum!)
+- S’mores supplies – I mean, come on

 RV and Trailer Considerations

-- Awning or canopy
+- An awning or canopy

 - Outdoor rugs